 Here we interviewed Newcastle University student Kyle Stanforth, who was reading BSc (Hons) in Biology (Cellular & Molecular Biology), about his time at East Durham Sixth Form (ED6), studying his A-levels and his ambitions for the future.

-Kyle has now gained a 2:1 and is going on to study a Masters in Industrial Biology at Newcastle University.
+Kyle gained a 2:1 and completed his Masters in Industrial Biology at Newcastle University before completing a PhD.

 Why did you decide on study at ED6?

 At the time ED6 was a newly formed sixth form, so when I joined I knew I was going to be part of the first ever year at ED6, which was really exciting.
 This heavily influenced my choice as I knew that this meant the staff would work extra hard to ensure the first set of students at ED6 achieved a high pass rate.
 So that, the fact the College has an amazing sports centre and the recommendations I had gotten from friends, who had previously studied at East Durham College, swung it for me.

 What did you enjoy about ED6 and the A levels you studied?

 ED6 gave me some of the best years of my life, I loved it there.